-The Board of Certification for Emergency Nursing (BCEN®) is an independent, nonprofit organization that develops robust certification programs for emergency, transport and trauma nurses.
+The Board of Certification for Emergency Nursing (BCEN®) is an independent, not-for-profit organization that develops robust certification programs for emergency, transport and trauma nurses.
 As a part of BCEN’s commitment to lifelong learning, we also offer programs such as BCEN EDvantage and BCEN Learn to empower nurses from graduation to retirement.

 Emergency nurses—whether they work in general or pediatric emergency care, flight and critical care ground transport, or trauma settings—must be at the peak of caregiving excellence.
 Board certification is a professionally recognized achievement and sought-after mark of excellence that validates specialty knowledge and expertise and empowers nurses to impact patient care, safety and outcomes.